alexaspinalldev/Message-board/README.md

 **Insert image**

-## Key Features
+## Features

-- **Filter by your listings:** Logged in Vendors can filter the list view to show only their listings.
-If they do not have any approved listings to show, Django will return a message to them confiming that this is not an error, rather than leaving simply a blank page.
-- **Coffee detail:** Clicking into a coffee listing displays summed information from both the "Coffee" and "Vendor" tables.
-- **Seamless UX:** Users can seamlessly register and add/edit/remove their listings without Admin login or involvement.
-At the moment all listings are approved by default but this is the only reason an admin would be required in day-to-day operations.
+### Existing Features

+### Future Features
+- Add more explicit view to Vendors of their listings that are unapproved, rather than filtering those out for all users.
+- Add greater sidebar filtering options.
+- Add a more appropriate homepage than just launchng straight into the catalogue.
+- Add a webstore app to the site.
+- Add the ability to contact vendors.
+- Add the ability to leave reviews for the coffees.

 ## Deployment
 - **Platform:** Heroku